Summer Writing-Teaching Grants

 Campus Writing Program Summer Writing-Teaching Grants

-The Campus Writing Program is soliciting applications for as many as two $1500 Summer Writing-Teaching Grants dedicated to helping faculty design undergraduate courses that use writing in innovative and fruitful ways.
+Every February, the Campus Writing Program solicits applications for $1,500 Summer Writing-Teaching Grants dedicated to helping faculty design undergraduate courses that use writing in innovative and fruitful ways.

 Bloomington campus faculty members are eligible for the awards (tenured, tenure-track, and clinical faculty, and lecturers).
 Recipients should devote two weeks of full-time effort to incorporating writing into courses they teach; they may not be on appointment for any other teaching, administrative, or research duties during the grant period.